 The design team has operated morally and professionally throughout the course of the semester.
 All members have contributed their fair share of work to the requirements of the class and have been prompt in being on time for all team meetings, staff meetings, and meetings with the sponsor.
-There has developed a position of comradery between the group members since the beginning of the semester.
+A position of camaraderie has been developed between the group members since the beginning of the semester.
 Each member has encouraged each other while working on deliverables and preparing for group presentations.
 There have been no ethical issues amongst the design team members.
 The team members respect each other's differences and beliefs.
-No member has insulted another based on their race, religion, or political beliefs.
+No member has insulted another based on their race, religion, or political ideology.